 If the information is not available to you on Council's website or by lodging an Informal Request for information, you can make a Formal Access to Information application (Formal GIPA).

 Formal Access to Information form(PDF, 730KB)

-- Information that includes someone’s personal or business details (other than your own personal information);
+- Information that includes someone else's personal, health, financial or business information (other than your own)

-You may be eligible to seek a fee reduction in the processing fees under certain circumstances.
+You may be eligible for a discount of the processing charges under certain circumstances.

-Information that is subject to copyright may be made available by inspection only unless the copyright owner has provided Council written consent to provide a copy.
+Information that is subject to copyright may only be made available by inspection, unless the copyright owner has provided Council with written permission to provide a copy to you.

-When the exhibition period ends, the plans and reports are removed from DA Tracker so as not to breach copyright legislation.
+When the assessment period ends, the plans and reports are removed from DA Tracker so as not to breach copyright.

 Use this form to seek details of adjoining property owners.

 Adjoining property owner details form(PDF, 416KB)

 Council is unable to disclose personal contact details of your neighbours, unless it is for the purpose of contacting a neighbour about a dividing fence as required under the Dividing Fences Act 1991, or when it is reasonably necessary to prevent or lessen a serious and imminent threat to the life or health of an individual.